ddemidov/amgcl/docs/CoupCons3D.rst

 As we can see, the mixed precision approach shaves off about 40% from the setup time, and the solution time is about 80% faster than our best try with the full precision solver.
-Overall, this version of the solver is 4 times faster than the with the monolithic preconditioner.
+Overall, this version of the solver is 4 times faster than the one with the monolithic preconditioner.